mastronardif/finchy/README.md

 <a name="get_user_id"></a>

 ### Get User Id
-Obtains cinchy id of logged in user given their username from the Users table.
+Obtains finchy id of logged in user given their username from the Users table.
 This is used with the Insert Answer query.
 ```SQL
 SELECT [Cinchy Id]
 FROM [SDK Demo].[Users]